 Even the human genome technology now can provide for a genetically engineered birth of a healthy child with the genetic material from three individuals.

 Although there are no tri-parenting statutes in DC yet; there is legislative movement toward recognizing parenting complexities in our modern times.

 A new law regarding surrogate pregnancies just enacted in April does not address a particular number of “intended parents” who can have contact with a surrogate.

 Moreover, in the current DC third party custody Statute there is nothing that prevents a family court Judge ordering visitation or even custody to a third party if in fact such would be in the best interests of the child and there has been significant connection between the third party and the child.O

-Contact our DC Child Custody Lawyers to schedule an initial case evaluation.
+Contact our Washington DC family lawyer/DC Child Custody Lawyer to schedule an initial case evaluation.